 Two common car accidents in the winter are rear-end collisions and sliding through intersections.
 Rear-end and intersection collisions can cause serious injuries.
 Both types of accidents are caused when someone fails to brake with enough time to stop or was driving at too high of a speed.
 The most common injuries after these types of car crashes are whiplash, back injuries, and head injuries.
 A whiplash is a term that describes a neck injury.
 A whiplash can result in joint dysfunction in the spine and could possibly lead to limited range of movement and severe pain.
 Common back injuries suffered in a car accident include herniated discs, bulging discs, and soft tissue sprains.
 Head injuries, including traumatic brain injuries and concussions, are also common after a car accident.
 A head injury can be caused by an airbag deploying, hitting your head or face against the steering wheel, or by hitting your head or face on the window of the car.

 It is important to remember to drive safely during the winter.
 Keeping a safe distance behind cars and driving at low speeds can help you keep your car in control.
 In the event you are in an accident don't forget our 3 Most Important Tips.
 If you or someone you know has been hurt in a car accident, it is very important to speak with a personal injury lawyer.
 Mahaney & Pappas, LLP offer free meetings to those injured in accidents to evaluate their case.
-Feel free to call us at (508) 879-3500 or contact us online if you have been injured in an accident so we can review your case and answer your questions.
+Call us at (508) 879-3500 or contact our top Framingham personal injury attorneys online if you have been injured in an accident so we can review your case and answer your questions.
 Be safe.